aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ansible-playbook arista.avd.install_examples
 ```

-Output will show something similar to the following.
-If not, please make sure that AVD and all requirements are installed properly.
-Also verify that the collections_paths in the ansible.cfg file is correct.
+The output will show something similar to the following.
+If not, please ensure that AVD and all requirements are correctly installed.

 ```shell
  ~/ansible-avd-examples# ansible-playbook arista.avd.install_examples